lrnselfreliance/wrolpi/README.md

     * External USB hard drive
     * Power supply and cables
     * WiFi USER device such as a phone, tablet, or laptop.
-1. A WROLPi instance should consume a minimal amount of electricity.
+1. A WROLPi instance should consume a minimal amount of electricity during WROL event.
 It is expected power will be scarce when WROLPi is needed most.
 ## User expectations
 1. A WROLPi instance should be run and maintained by a person (MAINTAINER) with a moderate amount of Linux and Raspberry Pi experience.
 It is expected that they should be able to do this using only the documentation on their